 One in three women will be affected by heart disease, and the risk can begin by the age of 20.
-How can you improve your chances of staying heart-healthy?

 Start by being aware of the specific risk factors - the medical conditions and life habits - strongly linked to heart disease in women.
 Having one or even several of these risk factors doesn’t mean you will develop cardiovascular disease, but decades of research have shown it makes it more likely.
 Too often, women fail to make the connection between risk factors such as high blood pressure or diabetes and their own chance of developing heart disease.